dortania/OpenCore-Install-Guide/Setting up your Config/Skylake.md

 ![ACPI](https://i.imgur.com/sjlX3aT.png)

+**Add:**

-**Add:** This is where you'll add SSDT patches for your system, these are most useful for laptops and OEM desktops but also common for [USB maps](https://www.insanelymac.com/forum/topic/334899-intel-framebuffer-patching-using-whatevergreen/?tab=comments#comment-2626271) and [disabling unsupported GPUs](https://github.com/khronokernel/How-to-disable-your-unsupported-GPU-for-MacOS)
+This is where you'll add SSDT patches for your system, these are most useful for laptops and OEM desktops but also common for [USB maps](https://www.insanelymac.com/forum/topic/334899-intel-framebuffer-patching-using-whatevergreen/?tab=comments#comment-2626271) and [disabling unsupported GPUs](https://github.com/khronokernel/How-to-disable-your-unsupported-GPU-for-MacOS)

-**Block**:
+**Block**

+This drops certain ACPI tabes from loading, for us we'll want to drop

 **Patch**: